redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE.md

 #### Create an empty Kueue resource flavor

-Why?
 Resources in a cluster are typically not homogeneous.
 A ResourceFlavor is an object that describes these resource variations (i.e. Nvidia A100 versus T4 GPUs) and allows you to associate them with cluster nodes through labels, taints and tolerations.

 A cluster administrator can create an empty ResourceFlavor object named `default-flavor`, without any labels or taints, as follows: